mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 We can now access the game axis of the current collection as `currentItem.axis` (see below).

 !!! note
-    Yes, you can also write it like `:::qml property alias gameAxis: gameAxis`, I simply preferred the different name.
+    Yes, you can also write it like `property alias gameAxis: gameAxis`, I simply preferred the different name in this case.

 Combining the ListView functions, `currentItem` and manual keyboard handling (`Keys`), we can now make the horizontal scrolling work with: